jflamy/owlcms4/docs/Heroku.md

   ![1-newApp](/img/Heroku/1-newApp.png)

-- On the application configuration page, click on the `Configure Add-ons` link and choose the Postgres plugin.
+- On the application configuration page, click on the `Configure Add-ons` link, search for the `Postgres` plugin, and select it.

   ![2-configureAddOns](img/Heroku/2-configureAddOns.png)